 Lawyers with our firm have practiced for more than 60 years.
-As a result, we have built a an award winning local, Ohio and national practice based on protecting workers in all industries while devoting special attention to enforcing the rights of unionized employees.
+As a result, we have built an award winning local, Ohio and national practice based on protecting workers in all industries while devoting special attention to enforcing the rights of unionized employees.

 We make state and federal laws work for our clients.

 Prevailing wage laws apply to all public improvements financed in whole or in part by public funds.
 Barkan Meizlish, LLP can hold construction employers accountable for failing to pay the required wages, benefits and overtime.

 Workplace harassment, from persistent, inappropriate and unwelcome comments to actual assault, is illegal.
 Even when the harassment does not involve a physical threat, the mental and emotional toll can make continuing with or advancing in a job impossible.
-Barkan Meizlish, LLP wins justice for victims of unlawful harassment.
+Barkan Meizlish, LLP’s employment lawyers win justice for victims of unlawful harassment.

 The ADA requires employers to make reasonable accommodations for job applicants and employees with qualified disabilities.
 What an employer considers reasonable often differs radically from what a person with a permanent or temporary disability is entitled to as a matter of law.
 We fight for full access to jobs and the workplace.

-Each law that bans employment discrimination, regulates workplace safety, and prohibits harassment confers on employees the right to report unlawful conduct without fear of retaliation.
-An employer who demotes, defames, harasses, bullies, or fires a worker for exercising his or her rights may be liable for back wages with interest, other monetary damages and required to reinstatement wrongfully terminated employees.
+Each Ohio law that bans employment discrimination, regulates workplace safety, and prohibits harassment confers on employees the right to report unlawful conduct without fear of retaliation.
+An employer who demotes, defames, harasses, bullies, or fires a worker for exercising his or her rights may be liable for back wages with interest, other monetary damages and required to reinstate wrongfully terminated employees.

 Based on our over 60 years of experience, we have found that employers try to limit employees’ ability to accept a position with another company through Non-Compete Agreements (“NCA”) and Non-Disclosure Agreements (“NDA”).
 Because these agreements threaten harsh financial penalties and limit future employment rights, you need Barkan Meizlish, LLP.
-We can help determine the legality of NCA or NDA restrictions and provide valuable guidance on how they impact your job mobility and opportunities.
+Our Columbus employment law attorneys can help determine the legality of NCA or NDA restrictions and provide valuable guidance on how they impact your job mobility and opportunities.